Top 10 Places to see in Europe

 What To Do If You Lose Your Passport Overseas

 You’ve had a vacation of your life in Europe.
 You’ve traveled to London, Paris, Barcelona, and Berlin.
 It’s time to go and suddenly you can’t find your passport.
 Did you leave it on the train?
 Did someone steal it?
 What will you do?
 You’re supposed to go home in a matter of days!
 Here are the steps of what to do if you lose your passport overseas.
 According to the U.S. State Department, here are your next steps.
+Thankfully, there are convenient passport services that will simplify international travel preparations.

 what to do if you lose your passport overseas